3dev/goks/README.md

 It is suitable for use in any situation where you would consider having a keystore that stores content securely using a password.
-The file is simple a key-value store but its content is encrypted using the provided password.
+The file is simple a key-value store with its content encrypted using AES and the provided password as the encryption key.
 The present implementation can store up to 1024 key-value pair securely in the keystore file.
-Each key can have a maximum of 32 bytes and the value can be of any length.
+Each key can have a maximum length of 32 bytes and the value can be of any length.

 ## goks Features